thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 The global database, repository contracts, and attachment access support Android and JVM desktop.
 Legacy storage reading and import are Android-only.

+`core:database` uses Room 3 with AndroidX `BundledSQLiteDriver` on both supported platforms.
+Android opens a named file-backed database in the application's private database directory.
+JVM desktop application composition supplies the database file location.
+The application database assembly owns the composed Room `@Database`, registers the deterministically ordered feature migration contributions, and opens it through the shared bootstrap path.

 ## Testing

 Automated tests cover: